onflow/flow/docs/content/dapp-development/testnet-deployment.md

 ### Breaking Changes

-The Flow blockchain is improved continously and thus version updates to Cadence, Flow node software, and the Flow SDKs will contain important updates as well as breaking changes.
+The Flow blockchain is improved continuously and thus version updates to Cadence, Flow node software, and the Flow SDKs will contain important updates as well as breaking changes.

 You should anticipate future updates and join the community ([Forum](https://forum.onflow.org/) or [Discord](https://www.onflow.org/discord)) to stay tuned on important announcements.
 Notices and guidelines for changes will be provided as early as possible.